Cleaning cast iron pans requires a little extra work, but with these easy tips, your cast iron with last for years to com.

 - Paper Towels

-After you have completed cooking in your cast iron pan, you want to allow it to cool slightly, but it’s best to wash it while it’s still warm.
+After you have completed cooking in your cast iron pan, you want to allow it to cool slightly, but it’s best to wash it while it’s still a bit warm.

 To avoid rusting, thoroughly dry the pan immediately after washing, using a dry dish towel.

 After the pan has been dried, grab a paper towel and squirt on a little bit of cooking oil on it.
-(I use Canola, but vegetable oil would be fine as well.)
+(I use Canola, but any type of vegetable oil would be fine.)

 This process should keep your cast iron pans in great shape for years to come.